 Our research group also conducts research for EPA and private industry.
 This research group keeps our staff at the forefront of the latest technologies and helps establish us as a national leader in water treatment.

-EE&T is a leading contributor of scientific knowledge from several research studies conducted in the past 20 years.
-In this time period, EE&T has been awarded more than 20 AwwaRF funded projects, about a dozen AWWA WITAF funded projects for the AWWA Office of Government Affairs, and several USEPA funded projects.
-EE&T personnel have completed hundreds of peer-reviewed national publications, peer-reviewed journal articles, technical presentations at national conferences and workshops, conducted training courses suitable for continuing education unit (CEU) and contact hour credits for operators and engineers, and were members or chair/co-chair of at least a dozen national AWWA and AwwaRF committees or local AWWA section committees.
+Cornwell Engineering Group is a leading contributor of scientific knowledge from several research studies conducted in the past 20 years.
+In this time period, Cornwell Engineering Group has been awarded more than 20 AwwaRF funded projects, about a dozen AWWA WITAF funded projects for the AWWA Office of Government Affairs, and several USEPA funded projects.
+Cornwell personnel have completed hundreds of peer-reviewed national publications, peer-reviewed journal articles, technical presentations at national conferences and workshops, conducted training courses suitable for continuing education unit (CEU) and contact hour credits for operators and engineers, and were members or chair/co-chair of at least a dozen national AWWA and AwwaRF committees or local AWWA section committees.

-EE&T is extremely active in national residuals committees.
+Cornwell Engineering Group is extremely active in national residuals committees.
 Our personnel have served on the AWWA Research Foundation Residuals Management Committee for well over a decade, including several chair positions.
-In total, EE&T has published and presented over 65 expert papers on residuals management.
-Awwa Research Foundation documents specifically focussing on water residuals prepared by EE&T and staff include:
+In total, Cornwell Engineering Group has published and presented over 65 expert papers on residuals management.
+AWWA Research Foundation documents specifically focusing on water residuals prepared by Cornwell staff include:

 - Handbook of Practice: Water Treatment Plant Waste Management

 - Impacts of Recycle Streams on Finished Water